changswap/changswap-document/help/troubleshooting.md

 {% tab title="Solution for nerds" %}
 OK, so you're really determined to fix this.
 We really don't recommend doing this unless you know what you're doing.

-There currently isn't a simple way to solve this issue from the PancakeSwap website: you'll need to interact with the contract directly.
+There currently isn't a simple way to solve this issue from the ChangSwap website: you'll need to interact with the contract directly.
 You can add liquidity directly via the Router contract, while setting amountAMin to a small amount, then withdrawing all liquidity.

 #### **Approve the LP contract**

 Head to the contract of the LP token you're trying to approve.\
-For example, here's the ETH/WBNB pair: [https://bscscan.com/address/0x70d8929d04b60af4fb9b58713ebcf18765ade422](https://bscscan.com/address/0x70d8929d04b60af4fb9b58713ebcf18765ade422)
+For example, here's the ETH/WKUB pair: [https://bkcscan.com/address/0x70d8929d04b60af4fb9b58713ebcf18765ade422](https://bkcscan.com/address/0x70d8929d04b60af4fb9b58713ebcf18765ade422)

 1. Select **Write Contract**, then **Connect to Web3** and connect your wallet. ![](https://lh6.googleusercontent.com/-\_sNkO1gcOOJXkduDEUzbExKE2mNxBOR0f86Lpp3BBuPbIcmAHsfuvpF-hKqRn4oID5QzdGkk\_1dTHkPuCmE50vpNNZxEqoM5nPmE\_12k3-8Q8YYoRYqJ\_VGjxJ03YPRuVQ1O5ME)
 2. In **section "1. approve",** approve the LP token for the router by entering